Skip to main content

 • Any future devices enrolled by that user are included automatically

-This approach ensures consistent internet exit routing control without requiring manual device assignment.
+This approach ensures consistent internet access routing control without requiring manual device assignment.

-To add users to an overlay network, you may follow the next steps.
+To add users to an Internet Gateway network, you may follow the next steps.

-1. Navigate to the Secure Networks → Internet Gateway Networks page of an organization on Zenconsole.
+1. Navigate to the Zero-Trust Networks → Internet Gateway Networks page of an organization on Zenconsole.

 2. Select the Internet Gateway Network to which you want to add a user.

-3. Scroll down the page to reach the Overlay Network Membership section and locate the Users pane.
+3. Scroll down the page to reach the Membership section and locate the Users pane.

 4. Click the + Add User button.
 This will display available users in your organization.
 You may use the Search tool to find a specific user quickly.